transpandemicene/digital-energy-work/praxis___values.md

 In the context of [Digital Energy Work](praxis___digital-energy-work.md), values are the foundation of a digital energy work practice.
 Values, in the simplest possible definition, are that which we believe to be right, true, desirable and good.

 Any [principles](praxis___principles.md), [strategies](praxis___strategies.md), and [methods](praxis___methods.md) we clarify as digital energy workers ultimately point back to our values.
-Our values are the reference points that allow us to determine what aligned action looks like for us and creates space for us to empathatically understand that individuals with different values will consequently approach digital energy work praxis differently.
+Our values are the reference points that allow us to determine what aligned action looks like for us and creates space for us to empathetically understand that individuals with different values will consequently approach digital energy work praxis differently.

 Centering values allows for any group of digital energy workers to come together in ways that both honor diversity and create shared practice.
 It also supports discernment, as many people who care about digital privacy, security and autonomy will make general statements about what is "best" without acknowledging that "best practices" are rarely generic and usually vary depending on particular [threat models](https://en.wikipedia.org/wiki/Threat_model) that may or may not be relevant to our own situation.